featured artists

 Dave Evans

-AC/DC’s first gig was at Chequers Nightclub in Sydney on New Years Eve 1973, and the band went on to attract a strong live following in the next few months before recording their first single – Can I Sit Next To You Girl b/w Rocking In The Parlour.
+AC/DC’s first gig was at Chequers Nightclub in Sydney on New Years Eve 1973, and the band went on to attract a strong live following in the next few months before recording their first single, “Can I Sit Next To You Girl b/w Rocking In The Parlour.”

-At this time Angus started wearing his now-famous schoolboy uniform and with their single racing up the national charts AC/DC undertook a gruelling tour beginning at the Sydney Opera House and then playing to packed houses all around Australia.
-Life on the road is tough for any band, and frictions and egos increased steadily until a punch-up between Evans and their manager made life on tour unbearable – and a split between Evans and AC/DC became inevitable.
-Bon Scott was a friend of Malcolm and Angus’ elder brother George Young (a member of the legendary Easybeats – Friday On My Mind – and a well-known Australian record producer with Harry Vanda) and had seen the band perform in Adelaide.
-He agreed to join AC/DC, by this stage one of the most promising, new and exciting rock bands in Australia, and he and the band went on to rock and roll immortality as one of the biggest bands in the world.
+At this time Angus started wearing his now-famous schoolboy uniform, and with their single racing up the national charts, AC/DC undertook a grueling tour.
+It began at the Sydney Opera House and then saw the band playing to packed houses all around Australia.
+Life on the road is tough for any band, and frictions and egos increased steadily until a punch-up between Evans and their manager made life on tour unbearable.
+A split between Evans and AC/DC became inevitable.
+Bon Scott was a friend of Malcolm and Angus’ elder brother George Young, who was a member of the legendary Easybeats (“Friday On My Mind”), and a well-known Australian record producer with Harry Vanda.
+George had seen the band perform in Adelaide.
+He agreed to join AC/DC, which was by this stage, one of the most promising, new and exciting rock bands in Australia.
+He and the band went on to achieve rock and roll immortality as one of the biggest bands in the world.

 Rabbit were described as frenetic, violently hedonistic and Dave himself was described as savagely heterosexual.
 Rabbit after-show parties were always wild affairs and popular with friends, fans and groupies.
 The “Too Much Rock And Roll” album was then distributed in Japan, Germany, France, Luxembourg, Holland, Finland, Sweden, Norway and Denmark.
-Although sales were steady Rabbit did not tour these countries as two members called it quits after a demanding three month Australian tour.
+Although sales were steady, Rabbit did not tour these countries as two members left the group after a demanding three month Australian tour.
 The band continued after adding a new drummer and released the single “Let Me”, but it wasn’t the same feeling without the two original members, and the band folded in 1978.
-Dave Evans and Thunder Down Under was formed in 1984 and he signed with independent label Reaction Records, then released the album – Dave Evans & Thunder Down Under.
+Dave Evans and Thunder Down Under was formed in 1984 and he signed with independent label Reaction Records, then released the album “Dave Evans & Thunder Down Under.”

-After Dave Evans and Thunder Down Under split a couple of years later, Dave pursued an acting career with roles in small production Australian films plus working in live theatre.
+After Dave Evans and Thunder Down Under split a couple of years later, Dave pursued an acting career with roles in small production Australian films and working in live theatre.
 In early 2000 Dave was invited to be a special guest for Melbourne AC/DC tribute band Thunderstruck for their 20th anniversary memorial gig for Bon Scott.
 This special occasion was recorded live and “A Hell of a Night” was released through Perris Records.

-Dave Evans is a Blue Pie Records USA artist and is published for selected titles by Blue Pie Publishing USA (ASCAP)
+Dave Evans is a Blue Pie Records USA artist and is published for selected titles by Blue Pie Publishing USA (ASCAP).

 Latest Videos